nimblehq/react-templates/packages/cli-tool/README.md

 ### Test

-Tests are generated from the combinaison of:
+Tests are generated from the combination of:
 - `TestData` objects
 - `Scenario` objects

 `TestData` objects gather all the rules that should be tested for a given add-on.
 When creating a new add-on, you need to create a new associated TestData object in the `./test/add-ons/**` folder.

-`Scenario` objects enable to run the tests of multiple add-ons in a single `generate` command execution.
+`Scenario` objects enable running the tests of multiple add-ons in a single `generate` command execution.
 As running the `generate` command is time-consuming, grouping several add-ons tests into a single scenario is a way to get tests results earlier.

 ## License